Biden takes spill while getting off bike after beach ride

 Biden, 79, and first lady Jill Biden were wrapping up a morning ride when the president decided to pedal over to a crowd of well-wishers standing by the bike trail.
 Biden, who was wearing a helmet, took the spill when he tried to dismount, apparently falling on his right side and rolling on to his back before being helped up.

+Biden attended Mass at St. Edmond Catholic Church in Rehoboth Beach in the late afternoon.
+When he appeared after services, bystanders cheered and reporters shouted questions about how he felt.
+The president smiled and took three hops while making a motion with his hands like jumping rope.

-The Bidens are spending a long weekend at their Rehoboth Beach home.
+The Bidens were spending a long weekend at their Rehoboth Beach home.
 They marked their 45th wedding anniversary on Friday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.